FusionAuth/fusionauth-site/site/_posts/2022-08-08-announcing-fusionauth-1-37.md

 The solution: to allow MFA to be enabled on an application by application basis.

 To do so, log in to the FusionAuth administrative user interface, navigate to the "Applications" tab and edit your application.
-Then go to ...
-XXX TODO once released
+Then go to the "Multi-Factor" tab and chose your preferred option from the "On login policy" dropdown.

-{% include _image.liquid src="/assets/img/blogs/release-1-37/scim-tenant-settings.png" alt="The SCIM tenant settings." class="img-fluid" figure=true %} TODO once released
+{% include _image.liquid src="/assets/img/blogs/release-1-37/multi-factor-app-config.png" alt="The application specific MFA settings." class="img-fluid" figure=true %}

+You have four choices:

+* Disable the application specific MFA configuration.
+In this case, the application will have the same behavior as in previous versions of FusionAuth.
+* Enable the application specific MFA configuration and set the "Trust policy" to "Any".
+Doing this will mean that if the user has completed an MFA challenge for any FusionAuth managed application, they will not be challenged again for this application until the duration configured for "Two-Factor trust" has expired.
+* Enable the application specific MFA configuration and set the "Trust policy" to "This application".
+Doing this will mean that if the user has completed an MFA challenge for this application, they will not be challenged until the duration configured for "Two-Factor trust" has expired.
+* Enable the application specific MFA configuration and set the "Trust policy" to "None".
+Doing this will mean that the user must complete an MFA challenge for every login.

+This functionality requires a valid FusionAuth license.

 ## Webhooks, applications and tenants

 Previous to this release, a few webhooks could be associated with an application.
 This was not recommended and caused a lot of confusion for our users.
 In this release, all webhooks will be associated with a tenant, and you won't be able to configure application specific webhooks.

-TODO image
+You will be able to associate a webhook with zero or more tenants, however.

+{% include _image.liquid src="/assets/img/blogs/release-1-37/webhook-tenant-limit.png" alt="Configuring webhooks to fire only for certain tenants.." class="img-fluid" figure=true %}

-If you currently have a webhook associated with an application, TODO what do you do?
+If you currently have a webhook associated with an application, it wil be transparently migrated.
+Each webhook will be associated with the tenant containing the application.
+The code receiving the webhook should be modified to handle events from other applications in the same tenant.

-If you are only interested in events for a certain application, you can filter in the webhook receiving code.
-For example, if you are only interested in the "User Registration Create" event for an internal admin application, you can set up your tenant to fire this event for the tenant and then filter and discard all such events sent by any other application.
+If you are only interested in events for a certain application, filter in the webhook receiving code.
+For example, if you are only interested in the "User Registration Create" event for an internal admin application, fire this event for the tenant and then filter and discard events sent by any other application.

 You can review your existing webhook configuration by using the administrative user interface or by running this script.